tanjirh002/tanjirh002/README.md

 - 👋 Hi, I’m @tanjirh002
-- 👀 I’m interested in learning to code.
+- 👀 I love to play video games and listen to music.
-- 🌱 I’m currently learning HTML at a very beginner level.

 <!---
 tanjirh002/tanjirh002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.